Sigurdur Thordarson: Information leaks

 Thordarson began leaking information about the Icelandic banking system to the media in late 2009.
 This included information about individuals in the Icelandic banking system, information that showed that individuals were committing illegal acts in relation to banking.
 One of the leaks by Thordarson concerned a case called "Vafningsmálið."
 It involved Bjarni Benediktsson during his time as an MP.
 Bjarni reported that the case was only a political smear campaign.
 The information published by Icelandic news media obtained from Thordarson also showed that one of the country's biggest football stars, Eiður Guðjohnsen, was deeply indebted and almost bankrupt.

 After the information was published, Eiður sued the local newspaper DV for publishing this information.
 DV lost the case in a lower court, but won an appeal to the Supreme Court of Iceland, stating that the information was a matter for the public.
 Amongst other information that Thordarson admitted to have leaked in an interview with the Rolling Stone magazine was information about local businessman Karl Wernersson.
 He was the owner of the Milestone ehf that was the investment company from which Thordarson stole most of the information.
 Other names in the documents leaked by Thordarson included information about Birkir Kristinsson, who had recently been convicted of economic crimes while working for Glitnir bank.
 Some speculate that information from Thordarson was used as evidence in that case, Thordarson also leaked a classified report about one of the bigger aluminum plants in Iceland.
 The report stated that the plant was paying 1/4 of what other aluminum plants in the world are paying for electricity.

 Other information leaked by Thordarson contained information about other local business men such as Gunnar Gunnarsson, who also has been reported to assist football star Cristiano Ronaldo in tax affairs.
+Kristinn Hrafnsson thought Thordarson's leaks were "quite significant" and introduced him to Julian Assange.
 In 2013, Thordarson argued with Birgitta Jónsdóttir on Twitter over the release of the loanbooks of the Glitnir Bank.
 Thordarson said she had no involvement, but he claimed that he had given her the files years ago.
 In 2009, Thordarson arrived at the offices of the Special Prosecutor, who investigated the bank collapse in Iceland in 2008.
 Thordarson reportedly gave them all the information he had on Milestone and other local business men, however instead of using some of the information obtained from Thordarson in investigation the investigators decided to sell the information.
 The case against the two police officers was later dismissed, and it has been reported that the investigators made roughly 30 Million ISK ($250.000) from the documents.
-In January 2010, Thordarson was arrested on suspicion of stealing classified information, that case never reached the court system and Thordarson denied his involvement until the Rolling Stone interview.
-Thordarson was only seventeen years old when he was arrested for leaking the information.